 Should I choose Austro Control exams?

-With the uncertainty of Brexit we are frequently being asked by students which exams they should sit.
+Now that the UK has left EASA we are frequently being asked by students which exams they should sit.

 The problems are caused by: